lukedev45/qamp-2025/project-prompts.md

-### Interested in getting involved in QAMP 2025 but not able to think of a project proposal?
+### Interested in getting involved in QAMP 2025 but unable to think of a project proposal?

 **Here are some categories and examples to help get you started:**